 General education: part of the initial education which bases general literacy and prepares for maturity examination.

-Vocational training at school: a section of public education preparing for vocational examination.
+Vocational training at school: part of the initial education preparing for vocational examination.
 Data relating to vocational schools include data of schools for shorthand and typing and sanitary vocational schools as well as of other vocational and apprentice schools, having operated in the previous school-system.
 Data relating to secondary vocational schools also include preparation for maturity examination and post-secondary vocational training.

 Kindergarten children: children enrolled and registered in kindergartens at the date of statistical survey.